yguitton/training-material/topics/proteomics/tutorials/bioconductor-scp/tutorial.md

 # Summary tool setting

 Let's once again recapitulate how did we set the form: below we will mention only the parameters where we adjusted values, the other parameters were left to the default settings.
+Now we can finally run the tool!

 > <hands-on-title>bioconductor-scp: Full example</hands-on-title>
 >